Important information about T‑Mobile’s Broadband Internet Access Services and T‑Mobile’s Open Internet Disclosures

 - Latency: Typically between 30 – 55 ms

-T‑Mobile constantly works to improve network performance on its 4G LTE network as well as to pursue advanced and next-generation technologies and services.
+T‑Mobile constantly works to improve network performance on its 4G LTE network and to pursue advanced and next-generation technologies and services.
 The above ranges are representative of current service plans.
-You may occasionally experience speeds beyond the ranges included in your plan.
+You may occasionally experience speeds outside the ranges included in your plan.

 Some plans may, however, also include maximum speeds for some services.
-The T‑Mobile ONE plan includes tethering at a maximum of 512 kbps.
-Customers on this plan may choose to activate a Plus International add-on feature for unlimited tethering at up to 4G LTE speeds.
-The T‑Mobile ONE Wearables plan provides a maximum of 512 kbps.
+The T-Mobile ONE and T-Mobile Essentials plans include tethering at a maximum of 600 kbps.
+Customers on these plans may choose to activate an add-on feature for a set amount of tethering data at up to 4G LTE speeds.
+The T-Mobile ONE Wearables plan provides a maximum of 600 kbps.
 See your plan for details.

-Your 4G speed range will depend on your device as well as the factors described above.
-You can learn more about the capabilities of our 4G devices here (https://www.t‑mobile.com/cell-phones).
-Subject to your data plan, customers using a 4G device within the 4G coverage area can expect to get 4G speeds.
-Customers using a 3G device within the 3G coverage area can expect to get 3G speeds.
-Customers with 4G devices will access the 3G network where it’s available outside the 4G coverage area.
+Your 4G LTE speed range will depend on your device as well as the factors described above.
+You can learn more about the capabilities of our devices here (https://www.t-mobile.com/cell-phones).
+Subject to your data plan, customers using a 4G LTE device within the 4G LTE coverage area can expect to get 4G LTE speeds.
+Customers using a non-LTE device within the non-LTE coverage area can expect to get non-LTE speeds.
+Customers with 4G LTE devices will access the non-LTE network where it’s available outside the 4G LTE coverage area.

 How can I measure my data speeds on the network?